Amir22010/opencv-projects/README.md

-# This is a Computer Vision Projects
+# This is a Repository for Computer Vision Projects

 1. Self Driving Car Lane Detection
 2. Drowsiness Detection Alert to Avoid Car Accidents